SurakiatP/mlflow-mini-project/README.md

 - How to register and promote models in MLflow Registry
 - How to serve a production-ready ML model using FastAPI
 - Importance of experiment reproducibility and testing
+- How to containerize a complete ML workflow using Docker for portable deployment

 ---
 ## Project Author